Feds loosen virus rules to let essential workers return - KVIA

 WASHINGTON (AP) — In a first, small step toward reopening the country, the Trump administration issued new guidelines to make it easier for essential workers who have been exposed to COVID-19 to get back to work if they do not have symptoms of the coronavirus.

-The new guidelines are being issued as the nation mourns more than 14,000 deaths from the virus and grapples with a devastated economy and medical crises from coast to coast.
+The new guidelines are being issued as the nation mourns about 15,000 deaths from the virus and grapples with a devastated economy and medical crises from coast to coast.
 Health experts continue to caution Americans to practice social distancing and to avoid returning to their normal activities.
 At the same time, though, they are planning for a time when the most serious threat from COVID-19 will be in the country’s rear-view mirror.

 President Donald Trump said that while he knows workers are “going stir crazy” at home, he can’t predict when the threat from the virus will wane.